 Should You Be Worried If You Bleed After Sex?

-Bleeding after sex can be scary, but it doesn’t mean you should panic.
-It can occur for a number of reasons.
-What many people fail to understand is that bleeding after sex doesn’t just occur when you “pop your cherry,” or break the hymen, which is a crescent- or ring-shaped piece of tissue at the opening of the vagina.
-In fact, the idea that the hymen tears when you lose your virginity is largely a myth, and even when damage to the hymen does occur as a result of penetration, it’s just one of many reasons you may experience bleeding after sex, no matter how long you’ve been sexually active.
+For most of my adolescence, I was under the impression that bleeding after sex only occurs when you “pop your cherry,” or break the hymen, a crescent- or ring-shaped piece of tissue at the opening of the vagina.
+As it turns out, the idea that the hymen tears when you lose your virginity is largely a myth, and even when damage to the hymen does occur as a result of penetration, it’s just one of many reasons you may experience bleeding after sex, no matter how long you’ve been sexually active.

 Is It Normal to Bleed After Sex?

 It absolutely can be normal to bleed after sex, Dr Bevan says, though it’s never a bad idea to flag your symptoms to a doctor.
 Factors like your sexual history and age can often help pinpoint a cause: Do you regularly use a condom?
 Are you menopausal?
 Did you recently start having penetrative sex for the first time?